BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 Before your presentation or communication, distribute short surveys or questionnaires to assess your audience's familiarity with the subject matter.
 Include questions that gauge their understanding of key terms and concepts.
 Online survey tools make this process efficient.

 b) Pre-Event Polls:
 If you're hosting an event, use online polling tools to gather real-time data on your audience's knowledge levels.

 c) Social Media Engagement:
 If applicable, use social media platforms to ask questions and gauge your audience's understanding.

 2. During the Presentation/Communication:

 a) Ask Open-Ended Questions:
 Throughout your presentation or communication, ask open-ended questions to encourage audience participation and gauge their understanding.
 Examples: "What are your thoughts on...?" or "How familiar are you with...?"

-b) Observe Audience Body Language:
+b) Observe audience's Body Language:
 Pay attention to your audience's body language.
 Signs of confusion, such as furrowed brows or blank stares, may indicate that you're using too much jargon.
 Encourage Questions:

 c) Create a safe and welcoming environment for questions.
 Actively encourage audience members to ask questions if they're unsure about anything.
 d) Use Real-Time Feedback Tools:
 Utilize interactive presentation tools that allow audience members to provide real-time feedback, such as polls or Q&A platforms.

 3. Research and Contextual Awareness:

 a) Research Your Audience:
 Before your presentation or communication, research your audience's background, experience, and expertise.
 Use online resources, such as LinkedIn, to gather information about their professional backgrounds.

 b) Consider the Context:
 Take into account the context of your presentation or communication.
 For example, a presentation to a group of industry professionals will require a different approach than a presentation to a general audience.

 c) Start with Fundamentals:
 When in doubt, it is best to start with the fundamentals.
 It is much better to bore an expert, than to lose a novice.
 Use Analogies and Examples: